Taaniya/tracing-gen-ai-app/README.md

    mlflow.set_tracking_uri('http://localhost:5000')
    mlflow.litellm.autolog()
    ```
-  Note: The tracking URL is the same URL at which the mlflow server ui is launched at -
+  Note: The tracking URL is the same URL at which the mlflow server ui is launched -

 **References –**